6Morpheus6/pinokio-wiki/README.md

 - Change the color theme
 - [Change the location of your Home directory](#change-the-location-where-apps-are-downloaded-and-installed-home)
 - Troubleshoot (Pinokio 1.2.0 an higher)
-  - View or delete the **bin** folder (deleting will remove all pre-requirements.
+  - View or delete the `bin` folder (deleting will remove all pre-requirements.
 They will be reinstalled with the next Application you install)
-  - View or delete the **cache** folder (deleting will remove all temporary files and some default models.
+  - View or delete the `cache` folder (deleting will remove all temporary files and some default models.
 These models will be reloaded the next time the App that needs the model is launched)
-  - View the **drives** folder (this is the location of the shared custom models used by Stable Diffusion Based Apps)
+  - View the `drive` folder (this is the location of files shared by Pinokio Applications to reduce disk space, such as python packages of the different environments and custom models, Loras, Upscaler and controlnet models used by Stable Diffusion based Apps)

 ### Discover Page